5 Easy Steps to Avoid the 30% Tax Withholding for Non-US Self Publishers

 Let’s Get Rid of the Holding: How to Get an EIN

-You used to be able to fill out an online form, however, in 2014 the form changed and now requires a Social Security number or a ITIN.
+You used to be able to fill out an online form, however, in 2014 the form changed and now requires a Social Security Number (SSN) or an ITIN.
 You can get around this by calling.

 They will ask you for a reason for your call.
 Again, these are the lines you want to use (you may want to jot them down on a piece of paper):